WELCOME TO MARK VALLEN'S

 Essay by artist, Mark Vallen

-I personally collected these flyers from various concerts I attended during the late 70's and early 80's.
-I even created "The Decline" flyer myself.
+I collected, and created, some of these flyers from concerts I attended during the late 70's and early 80's.

 THE DECLINE OF WESTERN CIVILIZATION was filmed in 1979 and 1980, and still stands as one of the best documentary films about LA's early punk scene.
 While working at SLASH magazine I was lucky to meet the film's producer, Penelope Spheeris, and I became marginally involved in the production of her film (I produced the subtitles that appeared onscreen).
 I also created some of the promotional posters and flyers for the film's release.
 I slapped together the 5 x 8 inch flyer at right which was used to advertise the movie's run in Hollywood.
 THE DECLINE featured live concert performances with Catholic Discipline, The Alice Bag Band, Circle Jerks, Black Flag, Germs, Fear, and X.